 Non-surgical—will use medicine or water to remove dead tissue.
 Medical whirlpool or syringes may be used to brush away dead skin.
 Wet to dry dressing is another option.
 A wet dressing is packed in the wound and left until it is dry.
 When the dry dressing is pulled away it will take dead tissue with it.

 A medicine may also be used over the wound.
 It will help to dissolve dead tissue.
 It can also help the body heal the wound itself.
 All methods may need to be repeated several times.

 How Long Will It Take?

-The length of treatment depends on the type of debridement.
 Surgical debridement is the quickest method.
-Nonsurgical debridement may take 2-6 weeks or longer.
+Nonsurgical debridement may take 2 to 6 weeks or longer.

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 It may take the wound many weeks to heal.
-A specific wound-care program will be suggested to speed your recovery.
+Wound care will need to continue at home.

 Call Your Doctor

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.